vivrao9/nyt-sudoku/README.md

+⚠ Data updates for this repo will temporarily be paused for about two weeks.
+VR 08/26/24 ⚠

 # What is this repo?
 I've always loved doing the sudoku.
 Doing it over and over and recording my time over the years has made me wonder how I can get faster at solving the puzzle.
 Enter analytics.